 A lack of time to rest and recuperate during the weekend also caused issues as they spent their Saturday and Sunday trying to progress their sale, with some even having to take time off work.

-Merge is the first product launched by Stipendium that has looked to address this property purchase, stress-related overlap into the workplace, providing a super-powered value proposition that UK businesses can gift to employees when they come to buy a home.
+Merge is the first product launched by Stipendium that has looked to address this property purchase, stress-related overlap in the workplace, providing a super-powered value proposition that UK businesses can gift to employees when they come to buy a home.

 Christina Melling, CEO of Stipendium, commented: ‘The process of purchasing a property is a long and stressful endeavour and one that can take a significant hold over our personal lives until the point we reach completion.
 However, we also fail to consider how it can impact our professional lives and our ability to deliver within the workplace.’